Upgrading From Windows 7, 8, 8.1 to 10 or 11

 The chief reason why upgrades fail and consumers become unhappy is that components within their hardware are not up to the task of running the new operating system.
 Sometime this can be overcome by a simple hardware upgrade but sometimes it is simply not worth the additional cost as often certain pieces of hardware are dependent upon others to work in harmony together which can mean that many matching components of your computer will need to be renewed.

 Another cause of grief can be if you are running non-microsoft software perhaps for your business or pleasure as this can often be incompatible with upgrades as the software Vendor may not have written newer updates or versions of their software to comply with the newer operating systems.
 A check with your Vendor may be necessary to ascertain compatibility.
-Often though, Windows 7, 8, 8.1 or 10 can be made to run in a compatibility mode just for your software program, in effect pretending it is Windows Vista or XP and this can sometimes seamlessly and successfully negate having to update or upgrade your personal software.
+Often though, Windows 7, 8, 8.1 or 10 or 11 can be made to run in a compatibility mode just for your software program, in effect pretending it is Windows Vista or XP and this can sometimes seamlessly and successfully negate having to update or upgrade your personal software.

 Support for Windows 7 ended 14th January 2020